praxis/praxis/reference/request-life-cycle.md

 ![Request Life Cycle Diagram]({{ site.baseurl }}/public/images/praxis_request_life_cycle_diagram.svg)

+The first of these stages in the pipeline will only be invoked after the routing has been processed for the incoming request, and the appropriate controller and action has been identified.
+This means that currently, there is no way to affect the request routing dynamically.

 ## Request Loading Stage (`:load_request`)

 The request loading stage is used to retrieve all the necessary information